The Motorcycle Boy: History

 The band consisted of Alex Taylor (vocals, formerly of Shop Assistants), Paul McDermott (drums), Michael Kerr (guitar), and Eddy Connelly (bass) (all formerly of Meat Whiplash), and David "Scottie" Scott (guitar).
 They were signed by Rough Trade Records, who issued their debut single, "Big Rock Candy Mountain", which reached number 2 in the UK Independent Chart.
 The band were then signed by Chrysalis Records, with two singles, but failed to achieve great success despite considerable press attention.
 Their debut album Scarlet (which had additional drumming by Anthony Cooper and keyboards from former Jesse Garon and The Desperadoes guitarist Stuart Clarke) was never released.
 The band then split with Chrysalis, with two further singles released on the Nymphaea Pink Sensation label in 1990, before the band themselves split up.

 The group made the cover of NME on September 19, 1987, despite only having a brief half-page feature.
-This was because the entire contents of a themed issue on censorship (which would have had a painting used on Dead Kennedys' album Frankenchrist, then the subject of an obscenity trial in the USA, on the cover) had themselves been censored, with Stuart Cosgrove sacked from the paper, and a new cover had to be designed at very short notice.
+This was because the entire contents of a themed issue on censorship (which would have had a painting used on Dead Kennedys' album Frankenchrist, then the subject of an obscenity trial in the US, on the cover) had themselves been censored, with Stuart Cosgrove sacked from the paper, and a new cover had to be designed at very short notice.

 Decades after the break-up of the band, Forgotten Astronaut Records procured the licence for the unreleased album Scarlet, and released the album in late 2019.
 It was released on both CD and vinyl, with the CD containing two bonus tracks, the Flood-produced "Sweet Dreams Pretty Baby", and the Pat Collier-produced "Days Like These".

 It was revealed in 2020 that Alex Taylor had died in 2005.

-Anthony Cooper, who played drums on the Scarlet album, died in 2020, and Eddie Connelly died in December 2023.
+Anthony Cooper, who played drums on the Scarlet album, died in 2018, and Eddie Connelly died in December 2023.

 The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.